firstred/postnl-api-php/docs/authentication.rst

           'Name'               => 'Michael',
       ]);

-apikey
-    ``string``|``UsernameToken`` - `required`
+.. confval:: apiKey

-    The ``apikey`` to use for the API.
+    The API key to use.
 Note that if you want to switch from the legacy API to the new SOAP and REST API you will have to request a new key.

-The username can be omitted.
-    If you want to connect to the legacy API you should pass a ``UsernameToken`` with your username and token set:
+    If you want to connect to the legacy API, you should pass a :php:class:`Firstred\\PostNL\\Entity\\SOAP\\UsernameToken` with your username and token set:

     .. code-block:: php